HorizenOfficial/nodetracker/README.md

 Check your node on the tracking server:  https://securenodes.zensystem.io

-Report any critical issues to @devman or ask for help in the zencash slack #securenodes channel.
+Report any critical issues on github https://github.com/ZencashOfficial/secnodetracker For community support, ask question in the zencash Discord #securenodes channel.

-Instructions on installing a monitoring tool like nodemon or PM2 will be included later so the app can run in the background and start on reboot.
-If you want to install something now checkout PM2.
+Instructions on installing a monitoring tool like nodemon or PM2 may be found separately.